AIM-Harvard/pyradiomics/docs/developers.rst

 This section contains information on how to add or customize the feature classes and filters available in PyRadiomics.
 PyRadiomics enumerates the available feature classes and input image types at initialization of the toolbox.
-These are available from the global ``radiomics`` namespace by use of the functions :py:func:`~radiomics.getFeatureClasses()` and :py:func:`~radiomics.getInputImageTypes()`, respectively.
+These are available from the global ``radiomics`` namespace by use of the functions :py:func:`~radiomics.getFeatureClasses()` and :py:func:`~radiomics.getImageTypes()`, respectively.
 Individual features in a feature class are enumerated at initialization of the class.
 See also the :ref:`contributing guidelines <radiomics-contributing-label>`.

 .. _radiomics-developers-featureclass: